 Create a Christmas video

-While image and text posts are quick and easy, using video marketing in your holiday social media strategy is a tactic you won’t want to miss out on.
-This is because businesses that use video grow revenue nearly 50% faster than non-video users—making it the perfect approach to squeezing in last-minute ROI before the holidays are over.
+Using video marketing in your holiday social media strategy is a tactic you won’t want to miss out on.
+In fact, businesses that use video grow revenue nearly 50% faster than non-video users—making this strategy the perfect approach to squeezing in last-minute marketing ROI before the holidays are over.

 You don’t have to go crazy with a pricey video production team.
-For any Christmas social media videos, you can leverage what you have at hand.
-For example, using your phone for recording or your employees for acting will easily make a fun and festive video to brighten up your followers’ feeds.
+You can leverage what you have at hand for any Christmas social media videos you’re looking to make.
+For example, using your phone for recording (or your employees for acting) will easily make a fun and festive video to brighten up your followers’ feeds.